-Once you've memorized your vocab lists and can recite verb tables in your sleep, what then?
+Once you've memorised your vocab lists and can recite verb tables in your sleep, what then?
 It's time to put your Spanish skills to work by actually speaking.
 Here are some ideas and resources to help you find Spanish speakers, wherever you might live.

 Living in a Spanish-speaking country